mantoni/mochify.js/README.md

 - `output` a stream that receives the test output (e.g. [through2][])
 - `glob` options to pass to [glob][]
+- `reporterOptions` options to pass to mocha reporter

 The `mochify` function returns a Browserify instance.
 Please refer to the [Browserify API][] for details.